 - Check to see if parts need to be tightened, especially when the weather has been breezy or windy.

-- Consider storing your wind spinner in a dry space such as a garden shed during the winter months.
+- Consider storing your wind spinner or whirligig in a dry space such as a garden shed during the winter months.

 How about wind chimes?
 Just like wind spinners, these lovely ornaments provide a feast for the eyes.
 The peaceful sound of bells makes breezy weather something to look forward to.